ManuRodgers/frontend-meldCX/README.md

 5. http://localhost:8000/; (it should be automatically copied to clipboard then use advanced browser like chrome to test)
 ===
 # ps
- If there is any issues please free to contact me by email: manurodgersgoat@gmail.com.
+As for circles orbit around the number part, I get some hint from this link https://jsfiddle.net/h6ykr03a/13/ If there is any issues please free to contact me by email: manurodgersgoat@gmail.com.